BroadcomMFD/cobol-dialect-template/README.md

 ### Install Dialect Add-On Example

-If build was successed the Dialect Add-On Example Extension (`.vsix` file) will be situated in the `out` folder.
+If build was successfull the Dialect Add-On Example Extension (`.vsix` file) will be situated in the `vsix` folder.
 To install it into the **`VSCode`** do following steps:

 1. Open **`VSCode`**